 Undergraduate StudiesPerth Bible College offers the following undergraduate courses to prepare students for life and ministry.
 All courses contain the possibility of specialising in counselling, missions, chaplaincy, or pastoral ministry.
 These courses can be studied full-time, part-time, externally or by audit.
 Find out more...

-The lastest version of the PBC Stepping Up Newsletter is now available, chock full of information about what’s happening at the college.
-Find out about the college’s exciting new International Mission Teams programme, college principle David Smith’s new doctorate, and Church History lecturer Peter Elliott’s academic excursions to the United Kingdom.
-Also in this edition: studing to be a chaplain through PBC, another student profile and a “where are they now?”!
+The latest version of our Stepping Up Newsletter is now available, chock full of information about what’s happening at PBC.
+Find out about the college’s exciting new International Mission Teams programme, college Principal David Smith’s new doctorate, and Church History lecturer Peter Elliott’s academic excursion to the UK.
+Also in this edition: studying to be a chaplain through PBC, another student profile, and “Where are they now?”!

 Join us for Perth Bible College’s annual Open Day: Saturday, 22nd October, 2016 from 2-4pm.

 Also share afternoon tea, and a special lecture on “The Importance of Inter-denominational ministry” @3pm

 Contact, PBC at +61 (08) 9243 2000, or email firstname.lastname@example.org

 Open Day Prize: Register your interest and attend the forum to be eligible for $1000 off first semester enrolment costs as a new student.*

 The team at The Bible Project are churning out some great work!

 If you are thinking about, or are already attending a Bible college, this post by Kevin DeYoung hits the spot.
 Here’s a small teaser: